Boost your career with Sustainability skills

 Learning objectives:

-• Differentiate between direct and indirect GHG emissions (Scope 1, 2, 3 emissions).
+• Identify the common standards for measuring GHG emissions and differentiate between direct and indirect GHG emissions (Scope 1, 2, 3 emissions).

 Learning objectives: